 Paul Mack

-The past two years I have worked as a model maker on the movie 'Coraline' which is coming out in February of 2009.
-I can't show any of those photos until the movie is released but I made everything from furniture to fully animateable bicycles to moving truck suspension parts.
-I worked with a variety of materials such as wood, plastic, brass, copper, aluminum and steel.
-I learned basic machining using a lathe and mill.
+In November 2011, I finished working on Laika's Oscar nominated film called 'ParaNorman'.
+I started on Laika's third project, The Boxtrolls, in January 2012.
+It is my third stop motion film.
+The first film I worked on, also as a model maker, was the movie 'Coraline' which came out in February of 2009.
+I was nominated for an award from the Visual Effects Society for my model making.
+As a model maker on a film, I make everything from furniture to fully animateable bicycles to the bartender's shotgun.
+I work with a variety of materials such as wood, plastic, brass, copper, aluminum and steel.
+I enjoy working with metal and machining using a lathe and mill.
 I am now also quite proficient at silver soldering (brazing).

 Prior to Coraline, I worked as an architectural model maker for 3 years.
 In that shop I made simple block buildings from basswood or high density polyurethane foam.
 They were cut on a full size table saw and sometimes milled to more complex shapes.
 I made more detailed buildings by preparing AutoCad drawings and then using the drawings to laser cut and scribe acrylic sheet.
 I also worked on fiberglass models for displays in various places around the world including national parks and Portland's own Audubon Society on Cornell.
 Photos of similar projects can be seen at Rauda's website.